SMR76/smr-wp-plugin/README.md

 - Done.

 ## TODO
-- The ability to perform bulk actions on product attributes, prices, and descriptions.
+- There is nothing to do for now.
 ## Dependencies
 - [PHP Composer](https://getcomposer.org/download/).